- Family and Parenting»

 - Babies & Baby Care

-Where to Get a Free Car Seat If You're a Low Income Parent
+How to Get a Free Child Car Seat If You're a Low Income Parent

 Having a child is expensive.
 Fortunately there are many agencies in the United States that can help low income parents or expecting moms and dads get a free car seat for their child.
 This article provides links to specific non-profit agencies and government organizations in 36 states to help you secure one of these car seats.
 Depending upon the program, free booster seats might also be available.